Imdad-Rakib/localdev/README.md

 ### 5. Set Up Environment Variables

-Setup the environment variables from the env.txt file on your system and then restart the system.
+Set the environment variables from the env.txt file on your system and then restart the system.
+You may want to change the variables for you own setup.

 ### 6. Start Docker Containers